b = Pm.InputBoxForFilePath(sTitle, nStyle, sFilePath, sExt, sFilter)

 &H10000000 - Window will be "Always on top".

 &H8000 - The window can be closed only by selecting the file.
-This means that if the folder (marked in blue) is selected, then the window cannot be closed by the OK button.
+It means that if the folder (marked in blue) is selected, then the window cannot be closed by the OK button.

 |sFilePath||(String) It is recommended to use the PROMOTIC path syntax - see PROMOTIC path to files and folders. |